-Charles Leclerc has sent an uncompromising message to Ferrari at the F1 Imola GP, as he's claimed that he cannot accept the situation that the team is in.
-The driver had an eventful race at the Italian race, where he started from P11.
+Charles Leclerc has sent an uncompromising message to Ferrari in the F1 Imola GP, as he claimed that he could not accept the situation that the team was in.
+The driver had an eventful Italian race, where he started from P11.
 After a decent start where he made up one position, the driver would follow a very aggressive approach to his racing.

-He put a very aggressive move on Pierre Gasly as he overtook him on track.
-Then, when he was stuck behind Lance Stroll, the Ferrari driver turned the entire race on its head as he triggered the undercut by pitting early.
-By being early on the hard tires, Charles Leclerc ended up being the driver who made up multiple places and even jumped George Russell in the process.
+Leclerc made an aggressive move on Pierre Gasly as he overtook him on track.
+When he was stuck behind Lance Stroll, the Ferrari driver turned the entire race on its head as he triggered the undercut by pitting early.
+By being early on the hard tires, he made up multiple places and even jumped George Russell in the process.

-It was only the two ill-timed stoppages with the virtual safety car and safety car that meant the driver had to pit and lose his strategic advantage.
-Ultimately he would finish the race in P6 as he came home on older hard tires after being overtaken by Lewis Hamilton and Alex Albon on fresh rubber.
+It was only the two ill-timed stoppages with the virtual safety car and safety car that made the driver pit and lose his strategic advantage.
+Ultimately, he would finish the race in P6 as he came home on older hard tires after being overtaken by Lewis Hamilton and Alex Albon on fresh rubber.

-The driver also touched on the move on Alex Albon, where the Williams driver was pushed off the track by Charles Leclerc.
+The driver also touched upon his move on Alex Albon, where he pushed the Williams driver off the track.
 Talking about the moment, Leclerc felt that the move was on the limit for sure, but he didn't think it was over it at any moment.
-He said,
+He said:

 “With Alex, it was very much on the limit for sure.
 I thought that in the way the rules are written, I was right on the limit of those rules.
 I've got to check the images again, but I don't regret anything I've done.
 I mean, today was all about giving it all.
 And I knew from the moment that I didn't take the pitstop on the second safety car that it was going to be a very difficult race.”